Oppol

 Oppol (Elder Sister) is a 1981 Malayalam-language drama film, produced by Rosamma George under the banner of JMJ Arts, directed by K. S. Sethumadhavan and written by M. T. Vasudevan Nair.
 The film stars Balan K. Nair, Menaka and Master Aravind in the lead roles.
 The film features original songs composed by M. B. Sreenivasan.
 The film was based on a short story of the same name written by M. T. Vasudevan Nair in 1975.
 The film revolves around Malu and her brother Appu.
-Malu gets married to Govindan and shifts to his house along with her brother.
-Appu however, gets jealous of Govindan when he starts thinking that he will isolate him from his sister.
+Malu marries Govindan and shifts to his house along with her brother.
+Appu however, becomes jealous of Govindan because he suspects that he will isolate him from his sister.
 The rest of the film deals with how they mend their relationship.